fernandoalmeida/epub-reader/README.md

 There are two key exceptions that you will need to watch out for when processing a EPUB file:

-FileNotFoundError - The argument passed to Epub::Reader.open('file.epub') is a file path.
+*FileNotFoundError* - The argument passed to Epub::Reader.open('/path/to/ebook.epub') is a file path.
 If the file does not exist the FileNotFoundError is thrown.

-MalformedEpubError - The EPUB appears to be corrupt in some way.
+*MalformedEpubError* - The EPUB appears to be corrupt in some way.
 If you believe the file should be valid, or that a corrupt file didn't raise an exception, please forward a copy of the file to the maintainers using the Bitbucket issue tracker and we will attempt to improve the code.